-Students will be expected to start on 23rd September 2013.
+Students will be expected to start at the end of September 2021.

 All applicants from outside the UK are eligible for studentships including fees and stipends because the ESRC has relaxed its rules on eligibility in strategic areas like Advanced Quantitative Methods.
 However, applicants should check that they satisfy the University of Bristol's English language entry requirements policy.

 An ESRC studentship covers University tuition fees plus an annual maintenance stipend to contribute towards living expenses.
 See the ESRC website for more information.
-In addition, AQM students qualify for the ESRC AQM stipend of £3,000 per year.
 Each studentship also includes a Research Support Grant of £750 per year to encourage students to attend conferences and additional courses external to the University.